joeephwild/STACK/docs/prd/epic-details.md

 2. The feed contains a mix of content, including suggested "Baskets," new quests from the "Battle Pass," and potentially content from "Community Curators."
 3. A backend algorithm uses the user's investment history, stated interests, and in-app behavior to tailor the content of the feed.
 4. All content in the feed includes clear calls-to-action (e.g., "Invest in this Basket," "Start this Quest").

+---

+### **Story 3.5: Virtual Debit Card Issuance**

+- **As a** user who has completed onboarding,
+- **I want** to request a virtual debit card from the card section of the app,
+- **so that** I can connect my investments with real-world spending when I'm ready.

+**Acceptance Criteria:**

+1. The card section of the app includes a clear option to request a virtual debit card.
+2. Upon request, a unique virtual debit card number, CVV, and expiry date are generated and associated with the user's account.
+3. The card is initially in an inactive state with a zero balance.
+4. The card details are securely stored and can be retrieved for display to the authenticated user within the card section of the app.
+5. The user can only access this feature after completing the onboarding process.

 ## **Epic 4: Ecosystem & Advanced Utility**